 Further fueling the fire are state tax breaks that are increasingly being offered to employers who offer 529 college savings plans to their employees with matching contributions.

-As of December 2018, half a dozen states are using tax breaks to drive 529 plan participation.
-Companies in Arkansas, Colorado, Illinois, Nevada, Utah and Wisconsin are eligible for a state income tax credit or deduction for matching employee 529 plan contributions.
+As of December 2018, seven states are using tax breaks to drive 529 plan participation.
+Companies in Arkansas, Colorado, Illinois, Nebraska, Nevada, Utah and Wisconsin are eligible for a state income tax credit or deduction for matching employee 529 plan contributions.